Home

 }

-This version is valid as a proof of concept but highly unoptimized.
-The key idea is to first check whether any of the values return by returned function is equal to 0 which means that the point lies on the edge.
-In this case, we test if the edge in question is a top-left edge.
+This version serves as a proof of concept but is highly unoptimized.
+The fundamental idea is to first check whether any of the values returned by the edge function equals 0, indicating that the point lies on the edge.
+In such cases, we test if the edge in question is a top-left edge.
 If it is, it returns true.
-If the value returned by the edge function is not equal to 0, we then return true if the value is greater than 0.
-We won't implement the top-left rule in the program provided with this lesson.
+If the value returned by the edge function is not 0, we then return true if the value is greater than 0.
+The top-left rule won't be implemented in the program provided with this lesson.

 Putting Things Together: Finding if a Pixel Overlaps a Triangle